Archibald Cary

-Col. Archibald Cary (January 24, 1721 – February 26, 1787) was a Virginia planter, soldier, politician, and major landowner.
+Archibald Cary (January 24, 1721 – February 26, 1787) was a Virginia planter, soldier, politician, and major landowner.
 He was a political figure from the colony of Virginia.

+While a member of the 1776 Fifth Virginia Convention he chaired the committee which passed what became the Lee Resolution, the call for the Second Continental Congress to declare independence from Great Britain.

 Early life

 Col. Archibald Cary was born on January 24, 1721.
 He was the son of Henry Cary Jr. and Ann Edwards Cary.
 He was educated in Williamsburg and Ampthill, Virginia and is believed to have attended the College of William and Mary.

-Upon his father's death in 1742 Cary inherited over 4,000 acres, lying on both sides of the Willis River, in what would eventually become Cumberland and Buckingham counties.
+Upon his father's death in 1749 or 1750, Cary inherited over 4,000 acres, lying on both sides of the Willis River, in what would eventually become Cumberland and Buckingham counties.
 His plantation, called Buckingham, was identified on the Joshua Fry-Peter Jefferson map (1752).

 Career

 Cary was a member of the House of Burgesses from 1756 to 1776.
 In 1764, he served on the committee of Burgesses that wrote resolutions against the proposed Stamp Act, but the following year he voted against Patrick Henry's Virginia Resolves as being premature and too inflammatory.

 As tensions with the mother country escalated, in 1773 Cary served as a member of Virginia's committee of correspondence.
 When the House of Burgesses was dissolved at the outset of the American Revolution, he served as a delegate to the Virginia Conventions.
-At the Fifth Virginia Convention in May 1776, he served as the chairman of the committee of the whole that adopted the celebrated resolution of independence, which instructed Virginia's delegates to the Second Continental Congress to propose a declaration of independence.
+At the Fifth Virginia Convention in May 1776, he served as the chairman of the committee of the whole that adopted the celebrated Resolution of Independence, which instructed Virginia's delegates to the Second Continental Congress to propose a declaration of independence.
 After Virginia became an independent state in 1776, Cary became the first speaker of the Senate of Virginia, and remained in that position until his death.